DevBoiAgru/Now-Playing/README.md

 ### How to run:
 1. Clone the repo
-2. Run the activate.bat in the venv folder
+2. Install dependencies from requirements.txt
 3. Run main.py

 It is nowhere near polished but eh who cares.